wtetsu/gaze/README.md

 The top priority of the Gaze's design is "easy to invoke".

-By this command, gaze starts watching the files in the current directory.
+By this command, Gaze starts watching the files in the current directory.

 ```
 gaze .
 ```

+On another terminal, run `vi a.py` and edit it.
+Gaze executes a.py in response to your file modifications!

 ### Other examples: